MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/setup-hci-system-alerts.md

 > [!IMPORTANT]
 > Using Insights isn't recommended for high severity alerts.
 It could take 15 minutes to collect logs.

-1. From the Azure portal, navigate to or search for **Monitor**.
+1. From the Azure portal, navigate to or search for **Monitor** and select **Azure Stack HCI**.

-2. Select **Azure Stack HCI** and set your time range, subscriptions, and other parameters.

     :::image type="content" source="media/alerts-logs-insights/workbooks-insights.png" alt-text="Screenshot of the workbooks and parameters for alerts." lightbox="media/alerts-logs-insights/workbooks-insights.png":::

-3. Select one of the tabs to view the health of your resources.
+2. Select one of the tabs to view the health of your resources.
 For example, select **Servers** to view the health of servers in your cluster.

-4. Customize the workbook and edit it until you see a blue **Logs view** icon.
+3. Customize the workbook and edit it until you see a blue **Logs view** icon.
 Select the icon to view and edit your query.

     :::image type="content" source="media/alerts-logs-insights/health-faults.png" alt-text="Screenshot of the monitored resources and the resources health." lightbox="media/alerts-logs-insights/health-faults.png":::

-5. After the query loads, select **+ New alert rule**.
+4. After the query loads, select **+ New alert rule**.

     :::image type="content" source="media/alerts-logs-insights/new-alert-rule.png" alt-text="Screenshot of the cluster New alert rule and how to create a new alert." lightbox="media/alerts-logs-insights/new-alert-rule.png":::

-6. From the alerts interface you can set up your alert conditions, actions and more.
+5. From the alerts interface you can set up your alert conditions, actions and more.
 For more information, see [Log query results](setup-hci-system-alerts.md#log-query-results) and [Alert actions and details](setup-hci-system-alerts.md#alert-actions-and-details).

     :::image type="content" source="media/alerts-logs-insights/create-alert-rule.png" alt-text="Screenshot of items to define when a new alert is being created." lightbox="media/alerts-logs-insights/create-alert-rule.png":::